kensongoo/Zillow-API-PHP-Library/README.md

 ## How to use

-Your must have your Zillow API key before you could use this library.
+You must have your Zillow API key to use this library.
+You could get one at Zillow.com easily.

 $zillow_api = new Zillow_Api($zws_id); // $zws_id is your Zillow API Key
 $search_result = $zillow_api->GetSearchResults(array('address' => '7356 CARTER AVE', 'citystatezip' =>
 'NEWARK'));

-Because the library autosave the "zpid" in the object if the function returns one.
-You could do something like this.
+Because the library autosaves the "zpid" in the object if the function returns one.
+You could do something like this on one same property without have to worry about the zpid.

 $property = $zillow_api->GetSearchResults(array('address' => '7356 CARTER AVE', 'citystatezip' => 'NEWARK'));
 $estimate = $zillow_api->GetZestimate();